 Deciding what a family member would want when they are unable to decide for themselves can be an overwhelming prospect for some.
 Learn how to communicate end-of-life care wishes with clinicians and family from Nursing@Georgetown, the online MSN program from the School of Nursing & Health Studies.

 End-of-life Planning Guide

 A lot of people talk about being an organ donor and just never get around to putting the decision in writing.
 They may think that it can only be done when you renew your driver’s license, and that is not the case.
-This is a link to help you better understand the need for organ donation and how to go about setting up the directives: organdonor.gov.
+The organdonor.gov website helps explain the need for organ donation and how to set up directives.

 Another question to consider is the use of hospice.
-The concept of hospice began with the idea of providing dignity, peace and high quality care during the final days of a terminally ill person Hospice services vary considerably and should researched.
-The National Hospice and Palliative Care Organization is a great place to start: nhpco.org.
+The concept of hospice began with the idea of providing dignity, peace and high-quality care during the final days of a terminally ill person.
+Hospice services vary considerably and should researched.
+The National Hospice and Palliative Care Organization is a great place to start.
 Hospice services can be a huge benefit and relief to the patient as well as to family members and loved ones.

 For information on death and grief counseling, we recommend contacting The Association for Death Education and Counseling at adec.org.
 This organization can point you to resources nationally and in your community.

-Eternal Reefs encourages you to consider addressing that difficult, but highly important Conversation.
+Eternal Reefs encourages you to consider addressing that difficult, but highly important conversation and get decisions in writing.
 It’s one gift that will keep giving for years to come.